manoelmendonca/health_insurance/README-en.md

 # 2. THE COMPANY AND THE PRODUCT

-In this fictional context, the company <b>Insurance All</b> typically provides health insurance to its customers.
+In this fictional context, the company **Insurance All** typically provides health insurance to its customers.
 However, its product team is currently analyzing the possibility of launching a new marketing campaign to offer a different type of coverage to policyholders—automobile insurance.

 An insurance contract is defined in Article 757 of the Brazilian Civil Code as an agreement in which a company — the insurer — commits to guaranteeing a specific interest of its client — the insured — against the risk of an event, in exchange for the payment of a premium.